-- 73. The use of in-period risk adjustments, malus or clawback would be guided by an assessment of the severity of the adverse risk or conduct outcome.
-In some adverse risk and conduct events, the use of an in-period adjustment alone may provide for an appropriate consequence.
-For more significant events, an entity would also consider malus.
-Where in-period adjustments and malus do not provide a sufficient consequence, clawback would be considered. - 74.
-In gauging the severity of a case, an entity would consider a range of factors.
+- 80. Under CPS 511, the total downward adjustment to variable remuneration must be proportionate to the severity of the risk and conduct outcome.
+In considering proportionality, a prudent entity would include all variable remuneration which can be subject to downward adjustments, including current year, deferred amounts and any amounts that are subject to clawback. - 81.
+APRA expects the use of in-period risk adjustments, malus or clawback to be guided by an assessment of the severity of the adverse risk or conduct outcome.
+In some adverse risk and conduct events, the use of an in-period adjustment alone may provide for proportionate consequence.
+However, where in-period adjustments do not provide a sufficient consequence, malus and clawback would be considered. - 82.
+In gauging the severity of a case, a prudent entity would consider a range of factors.
 This would include the expected or actual impact on the entity's reputation, customers or beneficiaries and prudential standing, as well as any financial loss.
+An individual's contribution to circumstances which led to the adverse outcome would also be considered, potentially including inaction.
 Good practice would be to develop a severity scale, with example cases and any precedents, to guide decision-making on the level of severity and indicative remuneration impacts that would be expected to result.
-This scale would support a Board in distinguishing between adverse outcomes, significant failures and material failures, and in applying consistency across different cases. - 75.
+This scale would support a Board in applying proportionate downward-adjustments to variable remuneration, and in applying consistency across different cases. - 83.
 It can take time for the full extent of some issues to emerge.
 In these cases, a prudent entity would make an initial adjustment to reflect timely action, and revise this through a final adjustment when the full impact of the incident is known.
-Where an individual is under internal or external investigation, vesting or other payment of variable remuneration would typically be suspended until the conclusion of the investigation. - 76.
+Where an individual is under internal or external investigation, vesting or other payment of variable remuneration would typically be suspended until the conclusion of the investigation. - 84.
 Good practice is to record all adjustment decisions, including where an adjustment was considered but ultimately decided against.
 The development of a comprehensive library of past risk adjustments can also be useful, both to readily recall prior decisions and for consistency.
 This is particularly relevant for borderline decisions.